Off-Nadir Delta

 Is monitoring Brazil free?

 Browsing the latest event signals on the Watchfloor is free and needs no account.
-Deeper capabilities — seeing what changed since your last visit, longer history, and AI remote-sensing deep-dives — are available on paid plans or metered by tokens.
+Deeper capabilities — longer history and AI remote-sensing deep-dives — are available on paid plans or metered by tokens.
 See the pricing page for details.

 Track Brazil on the Watchfloor